moov-io/ach/README.md

 file.AddBatch(batch)
 ```

-Now add a new batch for accepting payments on the web
+Now add a new batch for accepting payments on the WEB

 ```go
 func mockBatchWEBHeader() *BatchHeader {